Skip to contents

 Weight threshold

 If the survey population differs extensively from the demography, some participants can end up with relatively high weights and as such, an excessive contribution to the population average.
-This warrants the limitation of single participant influences by a truncation of the weights.
-To enable this in contact_matrix()
+This warrants the limitation of single participant influences by a truncation of the weights. compute_matrix() accepts a numeric weight_threshold which caps the standardised weights and re-normalises so that the weight sum equals the group size.
+Weights close to the threshold may slightly exceed it after re-normalisation.

 #> contact.age.group